BeAPI/wp-config-multi-env/README.md

-# wp-config-multi-servers
+# wp-config-multi-env
-A WP-Config for multi server use.
+A WP-Config for multi environnements use.